jfbu/etoc/README.md

 Comments via the issue tracker are welcome: please add `@jfbu` inside your bug report, my past experience of GitHub is that I would not be pinged otherwise.

-It provides only etoc.sty, not the full etoc.dtx whose latest official release is only on CTAN.
+It provides only `etoc.sty`, not the full `etoc.dtx` whose latest official release is only on CTAN.

 But we have deliberately left inside the etoc.sty file code comments relative to current not yet released to CTAN work.

-# 1.2d 2023/10/29
+### 1.2d 2023/10/29

 The first commit in this repo with etoc.sty contains its latest official release attow, i.e. 1.2d of 2023/10/29.

-# 1.2e-dev 2024/01/02
+### 1.2e-dev 2024/01/02

 This tag (sic) corresponds to a development version of etoc aimed at supporting at least partially tagged PDF output.

+Please refer to the latex3/tagging-project for background information.

-You will find test files there which you can run via `latexmk -pdf test_tagging*tex` and check the log output for [tagpdf](https://ctan.org/pkg/tagpdf) warnings (none normally!) and if you have appropriate tools you can check if the tagging looks reasonable for the main TOC and the local TOCs.
+You will find here test files which you can run via `latexmk -pdf test_tagging*tex` and check the log output for [tagpdf](https://ctan.org/pkg/tagpdf) warnings (none normally!) and if you have appropriate tools you can check if the tagging looks reasonable for the main TOC and the local TOCs.

+> [!WARNING]
-Update: due to [#1](https://github.com/jfbu/etoc/issues/1), usage of `latexmk -pdf` has to be modified into `latexmk -f -pdf` and one has to hit RETURN each time TeX pauses to report the tagpdf error message, or `latexmk -f -interaction=nonstopmode -pdf` to avoid that.
+> Due to [#1](https://github.com/jfbu/etoc/issues/1), usage of `latexmk -pdf` has to be modified into `latexmk -f -pdf` and one has to hit RETURN each time TeX pauses to report the tagpdf error message, or `latexmk -f -interaction=nonstopmode -pdf` to avoid that.

+(it is expected to fix this bug shortly)

 Here is a description of what is hoped for at this stage: